Teachiq/eslint-config/.github/ISSUE_TEMPLATE/visibility-reminder.md

 ---
 name: Visibility reminder
-about: Remind user that this project is public
+about: This repository is public.
+Take this into consideration when writing issues and comments.
 title: ''
 labels: ''
 assignees: ''